 The REIT is an unincorporated open-end limited purpose real estate investment trust established pursuant to the Declaration of Trust under and governed by the laws of the Province of Ontario.
-The REIT focuses on acquiring, holding, developing, maintaining, improving, leasing, managing or otherwise dealing with office properties in North America.
-The REIT is positioned as a pure play office platform that focuses on future growth on high quality assets, including downtown and suburban office properties in geographically diversified markets in Canada and the United States of America (the "U.S.").
-The REIT intends to divest its three remaining retail and industrial portfolios in a disciplined and orderly fashion to maximize Unitholder value.
+The REIT focuses on acquiring, holding, developing, maintaining, improving, leasing, managing or otherwise dealing with office properties in North America and Europe.
+The REIT is positioned as a pure play office platform that focuses on future growth of high quality assets, including downtown and suburban office properties in geographically diversified markets in Canada, the United States of America (the "United States" or the "U.S.") and Europe.